1. Tr

 4. 127 Hours-Nice testament to the human spirit and the will to survive.
 At times funny, sad, and suspenseful, the film hits the ground running at continues at a rapid pace.
 The audience knows what is coming but it was not nearly as grotesque or hard to watch as I expected.
 James Franco is engaging and charismatic.
 He is able to convey hope and despair, commanding the audience's attention while spending a great deal of time on the screen alone.
 Have already purchased this one as well.

-I liked The King's Speech.
+5. The King's Speech-I liked The King's Speech.
 It was very easy to watch and follow.
 The performances were uniformly excellent and it had the whole triumphing against adversity angle.
 It's pretty straight forward in it's storytelling but it's a good story and done very well.
 This is a maybe I'll purchase if the price is right.

 6. Winter's Bone-Enjoyed this film immensely.
 It is quiet, dark, haunting, intense, sad, unsatisfying yet satisfying.
 I didn't know anything about this movie and I think I was better for that.
 I just sat and let the movie slowly weave its spell around me.
 I'll leave it here and hopefully you'll watch it and let it do the same for you.
 I'll purchase when the price is right.